PH-G7/TwitchUnitConverter/README.md

 # Explanation

-When the bot has started, it will start listening to chat messages in the channel listed in the settings.txt file.
+When the bot has started, it will listen to chat messages in the channel listed in the settings.txt file.
 Whenever a user types one of the conversion commands in chat, the bot will respond with the unit conversion.

 ---